-Recently one of our users asked us how to display WordPress posts only if a specific custom field was present.
-After replying back with the answer, we thought it would best if we share with everyone else, so the larger community can benefit from it as well.
+One of our users asked us how to display WordPress posts only if a specific custom field was present.
+After replying back with the answer, we thought it would be best to share it with everyone else so the larger WordPress.org community can benefit from it as well.

 You need to have a fair understanding of how WordPress loops work because we will call these parameters in a WordPress query, so this tutorial isn’t suitable for complete beginners.

 <?php // The Query to show a specific Custom Field $the_query = new WP_Query('meta_key=color'); // The Loop while ( $the_query->have_posts() ) : $the_query->the_post(); the_title(); the_content(); endwhile; // Reset Post Data wp_reset_postdata(); ?>

-Now if you want to show posts that has a custom field with a specific value, then you just have to change the query like this:
+Now, if you want to show specific posts that have a custom field with a specific value, then you just have to change the query like this:

 $the_query = new WP_Query( 'meta_value=blue' );